+Primary: University Police Department

-Primary:Department of Public SafetySupport:Drew County Department of Emergency Management
+Support: Drew County Department of Emergency Management

-The UAM Department of Public Safety is the primary responsible department for providing emergency management during incidents and may require support from the Drew County Department of Emergency Management.
-The UAM Department of Public Safety will be responsible for coordinating all emergency management functions.
+The UAM University Police Department is the primary responsible department for providing emergency management during incidents and may require support from the Drew County Department of Emergency Management.
+The UAM University Police Department will be responsible for coordinating all emergency management functions.
 The Drew County Department of Emergency Management will support emergency management operations when requested.